About the New York-North Jersey Chapter

 The AMC is the oldest conservation organization in the United States, and is a recognized leader in national, regional, and local conservation initiatives.
 AMC is actively engaged in a wide variety of science research, conservation, and outdoor education programs and led the coalition of conservation and environmental organizations responsible for lobbying Congress to permanently enact and fund the Land Water Conservation Fund.

-The AMC and its 100,000 members consider ourselves the ‘stewards of the forests and rivers of the Northeast.’
+The AMC and its 65,000 members consider ourselves ‘stewards of the forests and rivers of the Northeast.’
 We promote the protection, enjoyment, and understanding of the mountains, forests, waters, and trails of the Appalachian region, and believe these resources have intrinsic worth and provide recreational opportunities, spiritual renewal, and ecological and economic health for the region.

 Join us and become a part of the most diverse conservation and outdoor recreation organization in the United States.